Luca-Salgo/q4/README.md

 5/15/24: Learned more C# when in unity.
 Getting a deeper understanding of how to implement code to objects in unity.

 5/21/24: I have looking and moving down.
 Working on jumping.

+5/24/24: finished with jumping.
+Working on basic shooting mechanics.
+After that, I'm going to work on dashing and sliding.